JanHerca/urantiapedia/output/wikijs/en/article/Preston_Thomas/The_Importance_of_Christian_Ministry.md

 I would like to close now with some words of encouragement from the _The Urantia Book_ for those who feel this call to spread Jesus’ religion in our world.
 Here is what the revelators say regarding our present time and the prospects for a new revelation of Jesus:

 > The teachings of Jesus . . . are even now slowly triumphing over the materialism, mechanism, and secularism of the twentieth century.
-And such times of great testing and threatened defeat are always times of great revelation. [[UB 195:9.3](/en/The_Urantia_Book/195#p9_3)]
+And such times of great testing and threatened defeat are always times of great revelation. <a id="a179_228"></a>[[UB 195:9.3](/en/The_Urantia_Book/195#p9_3)]

-> The hour is striking for a rediscovery of the true and original foundations of present day distorted and compromised Christianity—the real life and teachings of Jesus. [[UB 195:9.5](/en/The_Urantia_Book/195#p9_5)]
+> The hour is striking for a rediscovery of the true and original foundations of present day distorted and compromised Christianity—the real life and teachings of Jesus. <a id="a181_170"></a>[[UB 195:9.5](/en/The_Urantia_Book/195#p9_5)]

 > A new and fuller revelation of the religion of Jesus is destined to conquer an empire of materialistic secularism and overcome a world sway of mechanistic naturalism.
-Urantia is now quivering on the very brink of one of its most amazing and enthralling epochs of social readjustment, moral quickening, and spiritual enlightenment. [[UB 195:9.2](/en/The_Urantia_Book/195#p9_2)]
+Urantia is now quivering on the very brink of one of its most amazing and enthralling epochs of social readjustment, moral quickening, and spiritual enlightenment. <a id="a183_333"></a>[[UB 195:9.2](/en/The_Urantia_Book/195#p9_2)]

 Thus we see that the time for this new revelation of Jesus is not far in the future; it is now.
 This means that in working for a new revelation of Jesus we are in harmony with the needs of the time.
 And most encouragingly, the revelators assure us of that and our prospects for success are excellent.
 The teachings of Jesus are destined to rule our world; this revival of Jesus and his actual teachings will be the next stage in our planet’s religious evolution.